Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: Introduction

 \subsection{Notation}

 Throughout this paper we denote by $\Sc(\Vc)$ the Schwartz space on a finite-dimensional real vector space~$\Vc$.
 That is, $\Sc(\Vc)$ is the set of all smooth functions that decay faster than any polynomial together with their partial derivatives of arbitrary order.
-Its topological dual ---the space of tempered distributions on $\Vc$--- is denoted by $\Sc'(\Vc)$.
 We use $\langle\cdot,\cdot\rangle$ to denote any duality pairing between finite-dimensional real vector spaces whose meaning is clear from the context.
-For any topological space $T$ we denote by $\Cc(T)$ the space of continuous complex-valued functions on~$T$, and by $\Cc_b(T)$ the Banach space of bounded functions in $\Cc(T)$ with the sup norm.

-We also use the convention that the Lie groups are denoted by upper case Latin letters and the Lie algebras are denoted by the corresponding lower case Gothic letters.
+We also use the convention that Lie groups are denoted by upper case Latin letters and Lie algebras are denoted by their corresponding lower case Gothic letters.
 For any finite-dimensional real Lie algebra $\gg$ we denote by $\gg_{\CC}:=\CC\otimes_{\RR}\gg$ its complexification, which is a complex Lie algebra, and by $\U(\gg_{\CC})$ the universal enveloping algebra of $\gg_{\CC}$, which is a complex unital associative $*$-algebra and is isomorphic to the algebra of distributions with the support at the unit element $\1\in G$ for any Lie group $G$ whose Lie algebra is isomorphic to $\gg$.